 Ann Reeves Jarvis

 When in 1861 the Civil War broke out, the mothers also became volunteer nurses, caring for both Confederate and Union soldiers.

 Mother’s Day Work Club members took care of all soldiers

-Following the war, the clubs continued to be a unifying force.
+Even after the war, the clubs continued to be a unifying force.
 In 1868, Jarvis organized a Mothers’ Friendship Day, which brought together mothers of former foes and encouraged reconciliation among area families.

 Finally in 1914, President Woodrow Wilson made things official.
 He signed Proclamation 1268, which created a national Mother’s Day as A public expression of love and reverence for the mothers of our country.

 Letter signed by President Woodrow Wilson establishing Mother’s Day

 The second Sunday in May became the official day of celebration.
 And the wearing of a white carnation, Ann Jarvis’ favorite flower, became a tradition.

 Anna Jarvis’ originally intended for Mother’s Day to be a personal celebration between mothers and their families (this is why Mother’s takes the singular possessive and not the plural).
 She imagined it as a time when millions would visit their mothers and write hand written notes expressing their love and affection.

 With the official recognition of the holiday, however, florists, card companies and other merchants began jumping on the bandwagon.
 Jarvis became more and more enraged as she watched Mother’s Day drift further and further away from her original idea.
 Nothing upset her more than the printed Mother’s Day card.
 She wrote,